Gluesticks Blog

 baked mrs fields cookies on wire rack

-Is it the same one used in her mall shops?
-I doubt it.
 The business has changed hands over the years, and the recipe has changed along with it.
-The current cookies sold in Mrs. Fields’ shops have almost an artificial taste, are slightly crumbly, and are not what you’d expect from such a nostalgic brand.
+The cookies currently sold in Mrs. Fields' shops have an almost artificial taste, are slightly crumbly, and aren't what you'd expect from such a nostalgic brand.

-The Blue Ribbon cookie recipe, however, IS from Debbi Fields (Mrs. Fields).
+This Blue Ribbon cookie recipe, however, IS from Debbi Fields (Mrs. Fields) and was found in her 1990s cookie book.

 chocolate chip cookie broken in half

+I've made this recipe multiple times, following the directions to the letter.
+I've made them with both chilled and unchilled cookie dough.
+I also experimented with baking temperature and cookie size.
 The choice is yours!
-Make her original recipe or try my adaptation.
-Both are delicious, both made with the same exact ingredients and measurements, the only changes are the 1-hour chill, the baking time, and temperature.
+Make her original recipe or try my adaptation, shared below.
+Both are delicious, made with the exact same ingredients and measurements; the only changes are the 1-hour chill, the baking time, and the temperature.
 Both versions are shared below.
 Scroll to the end of the post for an easy-to-follow printable version!

 tray of chilled cookie dough balls